Traveling waves of NLS System arising in optical material without Galilean symmetry: Introduction and Main Results

 (ii) If $\gamma>3$, then there exist $B_0, B_1>0$ such that $\|u_0\|_{L^2}^2<B_0$ and $|c|>B_1$, the $H^1$ solution of \eqref{equ:system} with the initial data $(u(0),v(0))=(u_{0,c},v_{0,c})$ exists globally in time. \end{theorem}

 {\bf Comments:}

-1. Using mass, energy conservation and the Gagliardo-Nirenberg inequality, one can easily obtain the global existence with the initial data $(u_0,v_0)\in H^1(\mathbb{R})\times H^1(\mathbb{R})$ in one dimensional case.
-For three dimensional case, we only obtain the global existence in the set $A_{\omega,c}^+$, see \eqref{def:A} and Lemma \ref{lemma:global}, this is similar to the classical case.
+1. Using mass, energy conservation and the Gagliardo-Nirenberg inequality, one can easily obtain the global existence with the initial data $(u_{0,c},v_{0,c})\in H^1(\mathbb{R})\times H^1(\mathbb{R})$ in one-dimensional case.
+For three-dimensional case, we only obtain the global existence in the set $A_{\omega,c,\alpha-3\gamma}^+$, see \eqref{def:A} and Lemma \ref{lemma:global}, this is similar to the classical case.

-2. From \cite{OP2021AMP}, the condition \eqref{condition:global} is sharp.
-But in our result, we give a new condition: \eqref{con:initial} and the restriction one of the initial data $\|u_0\|_{L^2}$ or $\|v_0\|_{L^2}$, for the existence of global solution.
+2. From \cite{OP2021AMP}, the condition \eqref{condition:global} is sharp with $\alpha=3\gamma=9$.
+However, when $\gamma\neq3$ and $\alpha=3\gamma$, we give a new condition: \eqref{con:initial} and the restriction one of the initial data $\|u_{0,c}\|_{L^2}$ or $\|v_{0,c}\|_{L^2}$, for the existence of a global solution.
 This condition is weaker than \eqref{condition:global} since $ M_{3\gamma}(Q,P)<M_{3\gamma}(Q^*,P^*)$.
 This new phenomenon means that when $\gamma\neq3$, the momentum change of the initial data by \eqref{initialdata} essentially influences the global properties of the solution, which comes from the lack of Galilean invariance.

-3. This is different from the global existence in \cite[Theorem 1.3]{FHI2022MA}, where they only restrict one of the $u(0)$ or $v(0)$.
+3. This is different from the global existence in \cite[Theorem 1.3]{FHI2022MA}, where they only restrict one of the $L^2$-norm of the initial data $u(0)$ or $v(0)$.
 In fact, in \cite{FHI2022MA}, they considered the nonlinear NLS system with quadratic interaction, but in our case, we must add the condition \eqref{con:initial}, which comes from the cubic interaction.

-This paper is organized as follows:.
-In Section \ref{section:2}, we study the variational problem and show the existence and non-existence of traveling solitary wave solutions (Theorem \ref{Thm1} and \ref{Thm-nonexistence}).
+This paper is organized as follows: In Section \ref{section:2}, we study the variational problem and show the existence and non-existence of traveling solitary wave solutions (Theorem \ref{Thm1} and \ref{Thm-nonexistence}).
 In Section \ref{section:3}, we establish the high frequency limit of the traveling solitary waves.
 In Section \ref{section:4}, we establish the global existence (Theorem \ref{Thm2}).
 The final section is an appendix.